 -Dr. Robyn Stella, Gardner-Webb University

-During the early stages of evolving the Leader in Me process, integrating 4DX became a breakthrough system for helping Leader in Me Schools achieve measurable results.
-The Aligning Academics workshop for elementary and middle school introduces the process of implementing 4DX with staff and students.
-Today, schools from around the world are establishing goals that align key initiatives that target measurable improvements in leadership, culture, and academics.
+During the early evolving stages of the Leader in Me process, integrating 4DX became a breakthrough system for helping Leader in Me Schools achieve measurable results.
+The Aligning Academics workshop for elementary and middle school introduced the process of implementing 4DX with staff and students, and today schools from around the world are establishing goals that align key initiatives that target measurable improvements in leadership, culture, and academics.

 One of the greatest challenges for any organization is having too many goals.
-Exceptional execution starts with narrowing the focus— clearly identifying what must be done, or nothing else achieved really matters much.
-Once a Wildly Important Goal is established throughout a school, administrators, staff, and students can exert more of their effort towards achieving it together.
+Exceptional execution starts with narrowing your focus and clearly identifying what must be done, because without this necessary perspective, no other achievement really matters.
+Once a Wildly Important Goal® is established throughout a school, administrators, staff, and students can exert more of their effort toward achieving their most important objective together.

-Lead measures track the most impactful things a team must do to reach the goal— the new behaviors that will drive success on the lag measures.
-A good lead measure has two basic characteristics: it’s predictive of achieving the goal and influenceable.
-The lead measures are then codified into individual actions and tracked fanatically.
+Lead measures track the most impactful things a team must do to reach the goal—new behaviors that will drive success on the “lag measures,” or actions with ramifications difficult to see until it’s time to evaluate growth.
+A good lead measure has two basic characteristics: it’s inherently predictive for achieving the WIG® and it’s influenceable.
+The lead measures are then codified into individual actions and tracked with precision.

-Discipline 3 is the discipline of engagement.
-In principle, the highest level of performance always comes from people who are emotionally engaged.
-And, the highest level of engagement comes from knowing the score— that is, if people know whether they are winning or losing.
-People and teams play differently when they are keeping score, and highly visible scoreboards motivate players to win.
+Engagement is key when it comes to ensuring results.
+The highest level of performance always comes from people who are emotionally engaged, and from a team that knows the score—if people know whether they are “winning” or “losing” in relation to their WIG.
+People and teams play differently when they keeping score, and highly visible scoreboards motivate players to win.

-Discipline 4 is where execution really happens.
-The first three disciplines set up the game, but until one applies Discipline 4, the team isn’t in the game.
-It is based on the principle of accountability: that unless we consistently hold each other accountable, the goal naturally disintegrates in the Whirlwind.
-The cadence happens when team members hold each other accountable regularly in a weekly meeting.
+Accountability is where execution really happens.
+The first three disciplines prepare the court, but it’s not until Discipline 4 is applied that the team is ready to play.
+This discipline is based on the principle of accountability: the idea that unless we consistently hold each other accountable, the goal naturally disintegrates in the “whirlwind.”
+This cadence of accountability happens when team members check in on one another and discuss their progress in weekly meetings.

-A Leadership Notebook helps students track their academic data, and to set goals and consistently track progress on those goals, giving them the ability to “course-correct” at any time.
-By tracking progress, students learn to identify patterns of strengths and challenges, and use this knowledge to develop new goals.
-Leadership Notebooks allow students to see growth over time.
-As this occurs, they gain knowledge of themselves as learners, reinforce a growth mindset, increase their confidence, and develop a sense of ownership for their learning.
+The Leadership Notebook® helps students track their personal academic data as well as set goals and consistently track their progress, giving them the ability to “course-correct” at any time.
+By tracking their progress, students learn to identify strengths and weaknesses, as well as key habits and learning patterns.
+They can then use this knowledge to develop new goals and practice new skills.
+Leadership Notebooks also allow students to see growth over time, encouraging them to identify their own learning methods, reinforce a growth mindset, increase their confidence, and develop a sense of ownership for their education.